MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 This article is intended to help organizations implement a consistent monitoring strategy quicker by ensuring *observability* is established in the Azure landing zone (that is, in every minimum viable product) for each monitoring solution.

-As a planner, you formulate a monitoring plan for a service and include some monitoring objectives.
-One objective you want is for the monitoring consumer(s) to reach a level of comfort or confidence with the solution you are planning for them, as soon as possible.
+As a planner, you develop a monitoring plan for a service and include some monitoring objectives.
+One desirable objective is for the monitoring consumers to reach a level of comfort or confidence with the solution you are planning for them, as soon as possible.
 Then you can move on to other objectives, like building reports and custom dashboards.

 We call this *adoption*.